davidkel/davidkel.github.io/docs/Operations/busnetcards.md

 ## Credential information stored in a card
 There are 2 types of credential information that a card could hold

 - One that has a certificate and optionally a private key (you won't have a private key if your card is able to interact with an HSM.
-HSMs are covered later in this book)
+HSMs are covered later in this book) ie an appropriate fabric recognised _identity_ as described in [The Hyperledger Composer Security Model](./idsandparts.md)
 - One that has only a secret stored in the metadata of the card.

 But let me make a recommendation now, **Don't use Cards with Secrets for production**.
 Cards with secrets cause more confusion about how security works than anything else around the Hyperledger Composer security model.
 Avoiding using secrets may seem impossible, but as you read through this book I hope that the alternatives will become more clear.